IVETA Constitution and bylaws endorsed by IVETA members Annual Business Meeting 22 August 2016

 8.4 be prepared to fulfill the functions of the Office and attend Association meetings

 Article 9: Meetings

 9.1 The Association shall hold an annual business meeting at which will be received reports from the Association Officers and Committee Chairs.
-Additional business meetings may be called at the discretion of the President through the Executive Committee normally upon sixty days written or printed notice to Association members.
+The annual business meeting will be scheduled each year with sixty days written or electronic notice to Association members.
+Additional business meetings may be called at the discretion of the President upon sixty days written or electronic notice to Association members.

 9.2 The Association can hold regional meetings of a general nature under the chairmanship of the President of the Association or the respective regional Vice President.

 9.3 The Executive Committee will hold meetings as required to conduct the business of the Association and such meetings may be held face to face, by teleconference or other electronic means.

 Article 10: Publications